alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 The real size of the input buffer is quite large.
 However, we illustrate `IP` (input pointer) above with a fictional buffer of 16 bytes.
-It's too clausterphobic for the classic program, but the plain text will fit.
+It's too claustrophobic for the classic program, but the plain text will fit.
 Notice `IP` points to byte 8 with the "H" of "Hello".
 "World" is truncated at "o" at byte 15 and continues with "rld! " from byte 0.
 `z` is unknown, presumably left over from an earlier command,